Note: This file is about 140K in size so may take a few seconds to load,

 “O thou enveloped in thy cloak, Arise and warn!
 Thy Lord

 magnify, Thy raiment purify, Pollution shun!
-And show
+And show not

 favour, Seeking worldly gain!”